PhilDL/remix-gospel-stack/README.md

 ---

 > **Note**
-> The rest of this README is copy pasted from official turbo repo examples:
+> The rest of this README is basically copy pasted from official turbo repo examples:

 ## What's inside?